Omar Ghattas

 BSE (civil and environmental engineering) and MS and PhD

 (computational mechanics) degrees from Duke University.
-With
+He is a

-finalist for the 2008, 2010, and 2012 Bell Prizes.
-He received the
+2015, 2025 -- and was a finalist for the 2008, 2010, and 2012 Bell

-2019 SIAM Computational Science & Engineering Best Paper Prize, the
+Prizes.
+He received the 2019 SIAM Computational Science & Engineering

-2019 SIAM Geosciences Career Prize, and the 2025 SIAM Ivo and Renata
+Best Paper Prize, the 2019 SIAM Geosciences Career Prize, and the 2025

-Babŭska Prize.
-He is a Fellow of the Society for Industrial and
+SIAM Ivo and Renata Babŭska Prize.
+He is a Fellow of the Society

-Committee on Applied and Theoretical Statistics, is director of the
+the National Academies Committee on Applied and Theoretical

-M2dt Center (a DOE ASCR-funded multi-institutional collaboration
+Statistics, is director of the M2dt Center (a DOE ASCR-funded

-developing the mathematical foundations for digital twins), and serves
+foundations for digital twins), and serves as Co-PI and Chief

-as Co-PI and Chief Scientist for TACC's Frontera HPC system.
+Scientist for TACC's Frontera and Horizon HPC system.

 Ghattas's research focuses on advanced mathematical, computational,